Law School Case Brief

-The Court held that Balla did not have a cause of action for retaliatory discharge.
-The Court reasoned that the whistleblower exception to the at-will employment doctrine did not apply to attorneys in the same manner as it did to other employees.
-The Court reasoned that the retaliatory discharge exception to the at-will employment doctrine was intended to encourage employees to come forward and report acts that contravened public policy.
-The Court found that attorneys had an ethical obligation pursuant to Model Rules of Prof'l Conduct R. 1.6(b) to reveal information necessary to prevent a client from committing a crime.
-The Court also found that extending the tort of retaliatory discharge might have a chilling effect on the communications between the employer and in-house counsel.
+On appeal, the court held that the attorney did not have a cause of action for retaliatory discharge.
+The court reasoned that the whistleblower exception to the at-will employment doctrine did not apply to attorneys in the same manner as it did to other employees.
+The court reasoned that the retaliatory discharge exception to the at-will employment doctrine was intended to encourage employees to come forward and report acts that contravened public policy.
+The court found that attorneys had an ethical obligation pursuant to Model Rules of Prof'l Conduct R. 1.6(b) to reveal information necessary to prevent a client from committing a crime.
+The court also found that extending the tort of retaliatory discharge might have a chilling effect on the communications between the employer and in-house counsel.
 The court reversed the order that denied the employer's motion for summary judgment, and affirmed the decision of the trial court.